JaySanders95/Rock-Paper-Scissors-Lizard-Spock/README.md

 - The scoreboard would not work correctly, it would add multiple values to the score when only one outcome was selected, this was due to the function assuming the player had selected multiple choices for one click.
 I fixed this bug by creating an If selection for each and an if else selection for each, rather than just an IF/Else.
 This would also affect what text was displayed upon selecting and was fixed when the if else was changed.
 - The game would not run entirely, this was fixed because the game() function was not being called.
 - The images would not load correctly when selected, this was because the value attached did not match the selection. i fixed this by adding a decideWinner() function that called two arguments, this.textContent & computerPicks variables.
-- When the User's game finishes and they are greeted with the game over screen, by clicking one of the rules or game section would not reset the lives/score and the counter would keep going on both into the minus for lives.
+- When the user's game finishes and they are greeted with the game over screen, by clicking one of the rules or game section would not reset the lives/score and the counter would keep going on both into the minus for lives.
 This would bypass the resetting of the game, so i added the reset variables to both of these and once either of the two nav options are clicked, they will now reset the game.
 - When rendering view sizes, i encountered bugs where buttons would not 'click' in certain resolutions, for this fix, i had to strip the CSS down and find out what was causing it, when i realised it was based on the values of the CSS itself, i had to delete and re-do the CSS.

 ### Some were not fixed, and rather i had a workaround for them:
-- When the user intentionall spams a selection in order to try to break the game, the value can go below 0.
+- When the user intentionally spams a selection in order to try to break the game, the value can go below 0.
 As a shortfix, the game will reset on -1. but if it it spammed fast enough it may break the game. i tested this multiple times and found it broke the game around every 1 in 30-40 tries.

 ## Validator testing
 ### HTML